Polymer/old-docs-site/app/2.0/docs/es6.md

 addition, the `polymer serve` and `polymer test` commands compile at runtime when required by the browser.

+**Device emulation may cause errors**.
+When using DevTools device emulation in Chrome, `polymer serve` will serve compiled code when emulating iOS devices, and uncompiled code when emulating Android devices.
+When switching between devices, the browser may end up with both compiled and uncompiled code in its cache, resulting in errors.
+To avoid this problem, run `polymer serve` with the `--compile never` option when testing with device emulation.
+{.alert .alert info}

 For best performance, you should serve ES6 code to browsers that support it, and only serve ES5 code to browsers that don't support ES6.

-If you need to statically host your code and serve a single version to all browsers, compile **all** code to ES5, and include the native shim, a lightweight polyfill that lets compiled ES5 work on browsers that support native custom elements.
+If you need to statically host your code and serve a single version to all browsers, compile to ES5.

+When you use the Polymer CLI to compile your app, the CLI automatically compiles the correct files and injects `custom-elements-es5-adapter.js`, a  lightweight polyfill that lets compiled ES5 work on browsers that support native custom elements.

 If you're putting together a custom build: